BlueWinds/WarTechIIC/Campaigns.md

       employerPortrait: castDef_DariusDefault
       target: Unknown
       at: starsystemdef_Coromodir

+      # You can use multi-line strings in yaml with "|".
+No "\r\n" like you use in JSON!
+      description: |
-      description: Your old mentor, Raju, has invited you to be one of [[DM.BaseDescriptionDefs[LoreKameaArano],Lady Kamea Arano's]] honor guards on the day of her coronation.
+        Your old mentor, Raju, has invited you to be one of [[DM.BaseDescriptionDefs[LoreKameaArano],Lady Kamea Arano's]] honor guards on the day of her coronation.
 Travel to [[DM.BaseDescriptionDefs[LoreCoromodir],Coromodir]] to meet with him.

         The [[DM.BaseDescriptionDefs[LoreAuriganCoalition],Aurigan Coalition]] will supply you with a mech for use in her procession, a venerable Shadowhawk that has been with the Aurigan Royal Guard for decades.
 ```

 All fields are required, and displayed to the player. `employer` and `target` need not be who the player is actually going to fight for / against; they're display only.